ocaml/ocaml.org/data/planet/tarides/lightning-fast-with-irmin-tezos-storage-is-6x-faster-with-1000-tps-surpassed.md

 behaviour<sup><a href="https://tarides.com/feed.xml#fn-2" class="footnote-ref">2</a></sup>.</p>
 </li>
 </ul>
 <p>So what is the performance impact of this change?
-As detailed in our <a href="https://tarides.com/2021-10-04-the-new-replaying-benchmark-in-irmin">recent
+As detailed in our <a href="https://tarides.com/2021-10-04-the-new-replaying-benchmark-in-irmin - [404 Not Found]">recent
 post on replay benchmarking</a>, we were able to isolate and measure the consequences of this change by &quot;replaying&quot; a previously-recorded trace of chain activity against the newly-improved storage layer.
 This process